-- All visitors to the boarding house must report to reception and be prepared to present photograph ID - All visitors including contractors or staff visiting from other sites will be asked to sign in on the visitors log - All visitors must wear a visitors lanyard at all times while in the house; any visiting staff must wear their school badge and lanyard and all times - No visitor is to be left unsupervised around the house - No visitor is allowed access to students' bedrooms unless accompanied by a member of staff - contractors must be accompanied by a DBS checked member of JMS staff if not accompanied by boarding staff - All visitors to the building are to be briefed on safeguarding procedures and are to report any safeguarding concerns, including disclosures, to the DSL or a DDSL as soon as possible
+- All visitors including contractors or staff visiting from other sites will be asked to sign in on the visitor log. - All visitors must wear a visitor lanyard at all times while in the house; any visiting staff must wear their school badge and lanyard and all times. - \circ No visitor is to be left unsupervised around the house. - No visitor is allowed access to students' bedrooms unless accompanied by a member of staff - contractors must be accompanied by a DBS checked member of JMS staff if not accompanied by boarding staff. - All visitors to the building are to be briefed on safeguarding procedures and are to report any safeguarding concerns, including disclosures, to the DSL or a DDSL as soon as possible. - Boarders' Visitors - Boarders' family members and friends are only permitted access to students' rooms on arrival and departure days, and at these times only in the presence of a member of boarding staff. - Any family members or friends visiting students must be signed in following the above procedures. - Visitors are only permitted in communal areas with boarding staff present. - All visitors must leave the building by 19:00 on weeknights and 20:30 on weekends unless prior permission has been granted by boarding staff. - Students are not permitted to have overnight guests under any circumstances. - Staff Visitors - Staff members are responsible for any visitors they bring into the building. - Visitors must be accompanied at all times and signed in using the above procedures. - No staff visitors may have access to any boarders' accommodation. - All staff must notify the Head of Boarding in advance of any private guests or overnight visitors to staff accommodation.

-Boarders' Visitors

-- Boarders' family members and friends are only permitted access to students' rooms on arrival and departure days, and at these times only in the presence of a member of boarding staff - Any family members or friends visiting students must be signed in following the above procedures - Visitors are only permitted in communal areas - All visitors must leave the building by 19:00 on weeknights and 20:30 on weekends unless prior permission has been granted by boarding staff